sawyerbalint/academic-kickstart/content/home/blank_1.md

 weight = 10  # Order that this section will appear.

 title = "Sawyer Balint"
-subtitle = "Aspiring biogeochemist with a passion for the water"
+subtitle = "Aspiring biogeochemist with a passion for the ocean"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.